2015 Call for Entries

-Considered among the top 100 most popular film festivals in the world, the annual Great Lakes International Film Festival has officially opened its Call for Entries for the 2014 Festival, which will be showcasing the best works of emerging and veteran filmmakers.
+Now in our 14th season, the Great Lakes International Film Festival has officially opened its Call for Entries for the 2015 Festival, which will be showcasing the best works of emerging and veteran filmmakers.

 Since our inception, the Great Lakes International Film Festival has always been on the cutting-edge of independent film presentation.